trinhpham/openwrt-custom-image-builder/README.md

 You can view my automated build at [travis-ci.org](https://travis-ci.org/trinhpham/xiaomi-r3g-openwrt-builder).
 This build calls the build script `build_mir3g.sh` inside a Docker container of Docker image above.

+# Fork notes
-There are two notes if you'd like to fork my build:
+There are some notes if you'd like to fork my build:
 - You must pass the environment variable GITHUB_TOKEN for the github-release
 - Travis-CI.org doesn't support Docker volume mounting (except its Enterprise plan), so you cannot transfer neither source nor ouput files to/from the container.
 I chose to run all build task inside the Docker container, tell me if you have any better idea :)
+- Update your preferred modules in `modules.txt`

+# Debug
+- Build the docker image by command `docker build -t testbuild:latest docker/`
+- Run the build image with command `docker run -it --rm -e GIT_REPO=trinh/test -v $(pwd):/src/test testbuild:latest`